 This report details and evaluates the financial wellbeing of the Fund against the following important criteria:

-- The funding level of the pensioner reserve and ability to grant pension increases
+- Solvency of the pensioner reserve and ability to grant pension increases

-- The funding level of the risk benefit reserve and the ability to service risk benefit offering
+- Solvency of the risk benefit reserve and the ability to service the risk benefit offering

 - Ability to fund cash needs as required

 - Cost control of administering and investing member assets.

 The financial statements of the Fund only reflect the net assets.
 It is therefore essential that the actuary of the Fund values the long-term pensioner liabilities annually to ensure the pensioner assets are sufficient to meet future liabilities.
 The main assumptions used to determine the solvency of this reserve are also evaluated annually to ensure reasonableness and relevance to the Fund’s actual liability profile.

 The Board has, in conjunction with the investment consultant, adopted an asset allocation in respect of the pensioner reserve that is based on a liability-driven investment approach.
 The overall result of the asset allocation and future return assumptions is an expected real return (discount rate) of 4,6% per annum at 30 June 2018 (June 2017: 4,4%).
 This rate is monitored and reviewed on a monthly basis.

 However, since the target pension increase is 80% of inflation, the Fund formally uses a discount rate of 5,9% (expected future real investment return minus 80% of inflation) to value its liabilities.
 This is done to ensure that the Fund maintains an adequate solvency reserve.